 Not one to sit idle for long, Zedek was asked to join New York-based avant noise rockers Live Skull, appearing on such releases as 1987's Dusted, among a few others.
 By the early '90s, Zedek had left Live Skull and relocated back to Boston, where she formed Come (along with former Codeine drummer Chris Brokaw).
 The new band's first release was a single, "Car/Last Mistake," for Sub Pop's monthly singles club, which was followed up by such full-length releases as 1992's Eleven: Eleven, 1994's Don't Ask Don't Tell, 1996's Near Life Experience, and 1998's Gently, Down the Stream, before calling it quits.

 In 1998, Zedek was invited by the Indigo Girls to join them on their multi-artist Suffragette Sessions Tour, during which Zedek tried out new material.
 Shortly thereafter, Zedek decided to finally head out as a solo artist, and her debut record, 2001's Been Here and Gone, showed her jumping from genre to genre, including torch songs, folk, blues, and rock.
 The next year, Zedek issued the You're a Big Girl Now EP on Kimchee.
 She moved to Thrill Jockey for 2004's Trust Not Those in Whom Without Some Touch of Madness, and for 2008's Liars and Prayers she opted for her fullest, biggest sound since the Come days.
-She returned in 2013 with Via, another full-bodied chronicle of melancholia, and less than a year later, Zedek released Six, a six-song EP dominated by spare song structures and deeply personal lyrics (and featuring a cover of Freakwater's "Flathand"). ~ Greg Prato
+She returned in 2013 with Via, another full-bodied chronicle of melancholia, and less than a year later, Zedek released Six, a six-song EP dominated by spare song structures and deeply personal lyrics (and featuring a cover of Freakwater's "Flathand").
+In 2016, Zedek released Eve, an album where her forceful guitar work and expressive vocals were complemented by David Michael Curry's viola and Mel Lederman's piano. ~ Greg Prato